Chris serves as executive vice president and chief information officer at ReSource Pro.

-The bottom line among all these projections?
 The insurance workforce of tomorrow will need to acquire new skills to adapt to an automated environment.
 So, how can your insurance organization begin to prepare your people for the changes ahead?

 1. Demystify the bots for employees

 Just like people, a bot that doesn’t get along with its coworkers won’t perform well within your organization.
 To make the most of an investment into automation, ensure your employees understand how bots can help them elevate their work, and what they need to do to work with one effectively.

 First, communicate how the human in the loop is still a critical part of automation.
 Bots aren’t taking over whole processes, only the repetitive slivers of them.
 And they aren’t perfect.
 If one small change happens in a bot’s environment, the bot’s outputs will be invalid.
 People are still essential for monitoring bots for accuracy and taking on the tasks in a process that are still too complex for automation.
 There are also upskilling opportunities for those who learn to debug and program bots.